JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 While this is not supported on Julia versions up through 1.5, it's a feature that seems to make sense, and this analysis suggests that it might also allow developers to make code more robust against certain kinds of invalidation.

 As this hopefully illustrates, there's often more than one way to "fix" an invalidation.
-Finding the best approach may require that we as a community develop experience with this novel consideration.
+Finding the best approach may require some experimentation.

 ## Summary